An AI system to help scientists write expert-level empirical software: Methods

 \subsection{COVID-19 prediction}

 \paragraph{Dataset} Our primary data source was historical confirmed COVID-19 hospital admissions, which corresponds to the target variable specified by CovidHub.
 These data are published weekly by the CDC within the National Healthcare Safety Network (NHSN) Hospital Respiratory Data (HRD) dataset~\cite{CDC_HRD_Data_2024_data}.
 Preprocessing was kept minimal--missing values in the dataset were replaced by zeros to enable tree search to find executable code with the criterion score (WIS).
 The only additional data source used to augment the target for our model was static jurisdiction-specific population values from the CovidHub GitHub Repository~\cite{CovidForeCastHub}.
 For comparing model performance in~\figref{fig:covid_figure}c, we use all of the models submitted to Forecast Hub which make predictions at a state by state level and have forecasts for at least 75 percent of the season and time horizons.
 We ran tree search with 2000 nodes for each reported run.
+We note that we use available as of 2025-05-01 for the entire retrospective season, thus ignoring potential differences in data available at the date of forecast.

 \paragraph{Replication of existing COVID-19 prediction models} We selected eight models for replication from those that had submitted to CovidHub based on the following inclusion criteria: (1) The method must be reproducible solely using historical COVID-19 hospitalization data, without reliance on external predictor variables, (2) The model submission must include predictions across all specified time horizons, and (3) Model submissions must be available for over three months (12 weeks) to enable meaningful comparison.
 Three models were excluded for failing these criteria: two were ensembles of external forecasts, and one relied entirely on additional data.
 An additional five models were excluded because they did not provide predictions for all forecast horizons.
 These five models originated from the same forecasting team.
 As all our analysis involves aggregating model performance across horizons, we have excluded these five models from all comparisons.
 Overall this gave a selection of eight models for replication.